CivicActions/ssp-toolkit/docs/ssp.md

 ##### Drupal

 Drupal has a manual ability to block IP addresses in cases where attacks bypass cloud protection.
 This is managed by CivicActions Operations.

+##### Ilias

+Ilias has a manual ability to block IP addresses in cases where attacks bypass cloud protection.
+This is managed by CivicActions Operations.

+##### Project

+The Project system is configured to reduce vulnerabilities in its operating system and applications to protect against Denial of Service (DoS) attacks.
+The Project support staff ensures the system is protected against or limits the effect of DoS attacks as specified in the None.

 ### SC-7: Boundary Protection